 2.1 Governance Core Profession Specific 2.1.1 Develop and administer procedures to support effective and efficient National Board and committee operations Profession-specific 2.1.2 Provide National Board member orientation, induction and professional development services, as listed in the National Board's regulatory work plan and annual budget.
-2.1.3 Support working relationships with relevant committees
+2.1.3 Support working relationships with relevant committees and annual budget.

 2.2 Secretariat Core Profession Specific 2.2.1 Provide secretariat and administrative support for National Board Meetings Profession-specific services, as listed in the National Board's regulatory work plan and annual budget.
-2.2.2 Provide secretariat and administrative support for National Board committee meetings 2.2.3 Provide panel hearing secretariat support 2.2.4 Secretariat and policy support for governance forums, including the Forum of Chairs and its sub-committees
+Allocation of resources for secretariat and administration support are deployed in consultation with the Board 2.2.2 Provide secretariat and administrative support for National Board committee meetings 2.2.3 Provide panel hearing secretariat support 2.2.4 Secretariat and policy support for governance forums, including the Forum of Chairs and its sub-committees